siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-01-understanding-ossim-the-open-source-security-information-and-event-management-siem-solution.md

-In this blog post, we will explore OSSIM, its key features, how it works, and why it’s a valuable tool for organizations looking for an affordable yet effective cybersecurity solution.
+In this article, we will explore OSSIM, its key features, how it works, and why it’s a valuable tool for organizations looking for an affordable yet effective cybersecurity solution.
 ## What is OSSIM?